Preservation Hall

 Preservation Hall is a jazz venue on St Peter Street in the French Quarter of New Orleans, Louisiana.
 The building is associated with a house band, a record label, and a non-profit foundation.
+Preservation Hall receives roughly 180,000 visitors per year.

 History

 In the 1950s, art dealer Larry Borenstein from Milwaukee managed what would become Preservation Hall in the French Quarter as an art gallery, Associated Artists.
 To attract customers, he invited local jazz musicians to play for tips.
 After a time, the music started drawing more attention than the art.
 In May 1961, Borenstein turned management over to Ken Grayson Mills and Barbara Reid, who turned it into a music venue and named it "Preservation Hall".

 After their honeymoon in 1961, Allan Jaffe and his wife Sandra visited to hear some traditional New Orleans jazz.
 The Jaffes were from Pennsylvania.
 Allan Jaffe was a tuba player who had graduated from the Wharton School of Business in Philadelphia, while his wife had been employed at an advertising agency.
 They attended concerts, grew to love the French Quarter, and stayed longer than they had intended.
 Borenstein asked if they wanted to manage Preservation Hall, and they agreed, taking over in September 1961.

 Allan Jaffe hired local musicians whose ages ranged from the 60s to the 90s.
 Many were struggling with poverty, racism, and illness.
 At first, the Jaffes served no alcohol, used no amplification, and refused to advertise.
 In 1963, Allan Jaffe began to tour with bands in the U.S. and in other countries.
 These tours included such musicians as pianist Sweet Emma Barrett, trumpeter Kid Thomas Valentine, brothers Percy Humphrey and Willie Humphrey, pianist Billie Pierce and her husband, trumpeter De De Pierce.
 The most popular was clarinetist George Lewis, whose reputation preceded the Hall.
 Fans from all over the world came to New Orleans to hear traditional jazz.